ZeCastroIPCA/trivia-quiz/readme.md

 # Trivia Quiz
 ## Why did I make this?
 Initially, I made this project to learn HTML, CSS, and JavaScript.
 I wanted to create a simple quiz game that would test the user's knowledge on a variety of topics.
-I also wanted to create a project that would be fun and engaging for users to play.
-I chose to create a trivia quiz because I enjoy playing trivia games and thought it would be a fun project to work on.

 ## Why only updated now?
 I had it in my external SSD for a while and I thought it would be a good idea to update it to my current standards.

+## What to expect from this project?
+This project is a very rudimentary quiz game that tests the user's knowledge on a variety of topics.
+Don't expect a full game with a lot of features, but rather a simple game.
+IT WILL NOT BE UPDATED EVER.

 ## Before you start
 ### How to play